1. What services are not provided by the Child Support Agency?

 3. What will the child support agency do about arrears(back owed child support) ?

-If the arrears are more than 1 month greater than the current child support, the payer will be placed on the statewide lien docket, be eligible for license suspension and credit bureau reporting.
-If the payer is working and has an income withholding order in effect, the child support agency may increase said withholding administratively to pay off the arrearage in additional monthly amounts.
+If the arrears are more than 1 month greater than the current child support, the payer will be placed on the statewide lien docket, be eligible for license suspensions (recreational, sporting, professional, occupation, & driver's license), and credit bureau reporting.
+If the payer is working and has an income withholding order in effect, the child support agency may increase said withholding administratively with a court order to pay off the arrearage in additional monthly amounts.
 If the payer owes more than $500, they are certified for the tax intercept program whereby any refunds due will be applied toward child support arrears or other debts/costs owing.

 4. Do I need an attorney?